epandurski/hydra_login2f/README.md

 REDIS_URL='redis://localhost:6379/0'

 # Set this to the URL for your SQL database server instance.
 PostgreSQL
 # and MySQL are supported out of the box.
+Example URLs:
+# - postgresql://user:pass@servername/dbname
+# - mysql+mysqlconnector://user:pass@servername/dbname
 SQLALCHEMY_DATABASE_URI=''

 # SMTP server connection parameters.
 You should set `MAIL_DEFAULT_SENDER`